 The following day, after a sumptuous breakfast specially prepared by Daniel, we continued our trip to Jurmala, Riga’s seaside resort.
 Sandwiched between the Gulf of Riga and the Lielupe River about 25km from Riga, Jurmala’s main draw is its 33km long beach, spas and beautiful Art Nouveau wooden mansions.
 Jurmala was the favourite seaside resort of the Russian Tsars and later, top Soviet officials such as Brezhnev and Kruschchev.
 I can imagine why: with its towering trees, beautiful sandy beaches and spas, Jurmala is a great place to relax and unwind.

 We drove around Jurmala, admiring the stately wooden mansions and the gorgeous trees as we passed by, and stopped at the Amber Spa Hotel.
 After a terrific massage at the Amber Spa, we went for a stroll in the Dzintari Forest Park under a canopy of soaring trees.
 We climbed up the 100 meter tall observation tower in the park for wonderful views of the forests and the Baltic coast.
+Our guide pointed to the nearby Ķemeri National Park, famed for its lush forests and bogs.

 Our countryside tour ended with a fabulous lunch at the riverside Laivas restaurant.
 From here, it was a short drive to the airport.
 As I waited to board my flight home, I couldn’t help but smile about the wonderful surprises I’d encountered in Latvia: from the amazing architecture and cozy Old Town in Riga, to the culinary prowess of the country’s young chefs and the stunning beaches in Jurmala.
 I will return one day soon!